26 Pressure groups

 The resources pressure groups have at their disposal vary.
 If a group does not have sufficient numbers to support collective action, they may require more financial resources to support their operations.
 Many groups have membership income, whereas others rely on patrons or donors.[60]
 As groups form or begin to develop, they may overcome the ‘free rider’ issue without significant expense if they have a patron.[61]
 A range of figures and institutions can be patrons for a group or an issue, including benefactors, celebrities, and even the state itself.

-In fact, some advocacy groups have received government funding to represent the interests of those unable to represent themselves politically.
+In fact, some advocacy groups have received government funding to represent the interests of those who are unable to represent themselves.
 Funding was mainly provided to organisations who would advocate for citizens without sufficient skills, power, resources or funds to advocate for themselves or participate in public debate.
 This offered a way to connect unrepresented people to government through peak bodies, helping to address inequalities in society.

-A number of organisations, including the Women’s Electoral Lobby (WEL), had funding withdrawn in the late 1990s, prompting speculation about alternatives for the representation of such groups.[60]
-Some groups, particularly organisations providing welfare support, appear to have replaced some of this funding through government service delivery contracts.
-These contracts included provisions to refrain from commenting on policy, so receiving the funding limited their capacity to comment on policy matters and undermined their ability to participate in robust political and policy debate.
+A number of these organisations, including the Women’s Electoral Lobby, had funding withdrawn in the late 1990s, prompting speculation about alternatives ways of achieving representation of these social groups.[62]
+Some organisations, particularly those providing welfare support, appear to have replaced some of this funding through government service delivery contracts.
+However, these contracts included provisions preventing them from commenting on policy, so receiving the funding limited their capacity to participate in robust political debate and advocate for the interests of their members.

-Within the framework of political economy and public choice theory, organised interests can be seen as a risk to good governance.
-Interest groups operate ultimately from the same selfish motive: to benefit themselves, even to the exclusion of others.
+Within the framework public choice theory, organised interest groups can be seen as a risk to good governance.
+Interest groups ultimately operate from the same selfish motive: to benefit themselves, even to the exclusion of others.
 They behave to maximise their economic, societal and legal or regulatory conditions as they pursue their objectives in the political sphere.
-Political and policy decisions may be attributed to the expedience and motivations of politicians and political parties, such as electoral advantage, rather than policy best practice.[61]
+Political and policy decisions are attributed to the expedience and motivations of politicians and political parties, such as electoral advantage, rather than policy best practice.[65]

 Democratic participation